tdownie0/music-theor-ease/topics/Website/ch1.md

 After that brief explanation, I would like to point out that in our case I actually used the separate branches to separate different levels of difficulty regarding each of the files.
-As an example, let's look at the first file we will begin with on it's github page, [Main Page](https://github.com/Duncan06/music-theor-ease/blob/main/app/page.tsx).
+As an example, let's look at the first file we will begin with on it's GitHub page, [Main Page](https://github.com/Duncan06/music-theor-ease/blob/main/app/page.tsx).

 Before going further, I would like to explain why this page is actually named "page.tsx".
-This page serves as the root of the "app" folder, and is actually the main page of our site, being the first one you land on.
-The main page of a site you visit (or called a home page) is often referred to as the index page.
+This page serves as the root of the "app" folder, and is the main page of our site, being the first one you land on.
+The main page of a site you visit (also called a home page) is often referred to as the index page.
 With Next.js, using "page.(js/tsx)" is the convention for naming a page that has a specific route.
 In this case, the root page (main page) of a site has a route of `/`.
 This is standard for websites, and mimics a folder structure where `/` would be the top level folder.
 If you have the site running locally (which you can do